lord8266/anagram_adventure/README.md

 `---------------------`
 `| G | T | N | E | N |`
 `---------------------`

-*you will be given a list like this*
+ Health will be displayed in this format

 `++++++++++++ Health +++++++++++++`
 `player ====================`
 `enemy  ==================`